-- (a) If ADR is not used or if it fails to resolve the controversy, the commissioner shall furnish to the ALJ all information upon which the preliminary decision was based. - In preparing a PFD, the ALJ shall consider this information along with the testimony and documentary evidence presented at the hearing. - (b) Burden of Proof for Unprotested Applications.
+- (a) If ADR is not used or if it fails to resolve the controversy, an applicant or other person aggrieved by the commissioner's preliminary determination may appeal to the commission.
+In such a case, the commissioner shall refer the matter to SOAH and will furnish to the ALJ all statutes, rules and policies upon which the preliminary decision, if any, was based. - In preparing a PFD, the ALJ shall consider this information along with the testimony and documentary evidence presented at the hearing. - (b) Burden of Proof for Unprotested Applications.
 The applicant must prove each of the statutory and regulatory requirements for approval by a preponderance of the evidence. - (c) Burden of Proof for Protested Applications.
 The applicant must prove each of the statutory and regulatory requirements for approval by a preponderance of the evidence.
 In cases in which field of membership is at issue, the protestant must establish by a preponderance of the evidence that overlapping fields of membership will unreasonably harm the protestant.
 For the purposes of this section, to constitute "unreasonable harm" an overlap must threaten the protestant's welfare and stability or its financial viability to such an extent that it would adversely impact its safety and soundness as a credit union.

-Source: The provisions of this §93.303 adopted to be effective August 10, 1999, 24 TexReg 6027; amended to be effective February 24, 2003, 28 TexReg 1633; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5814; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738.
+Source: The provisions of this §93.303 adopted to be effective August 10, 1999, 24 TexReg 6027; amended to be effective February 24, 2003, 28 TexReg 1633; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5814; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738; reviewed and readopted to be effective March 9, 2018, 43 TexReg 1887; reviewed and amended to be effective August 5, 2018, 43 TexReg 4967.